 This peak is in low-altitude, temperate Southern California, so meeting a rattlesnake is a possibility even in the winter months;

-DO NOT do this hike in mid-summer!
-Its freakin HOT!
+!
 Mid-summer temps regularly exceed 100F in the daytime.